Jacques-Louis David: Medical analysis of David's face

 Jacques-Louis David's facial abnormalities were traditionally reported to be a consequence of a deep facial sword wound after a fencing incident.
-These left him with a noticeable asymmetry during facial expression and resulted in his difficulty in eating or speaking (he could not pronounce some consonants such as the letter 'r').
+These left him with a noticeable asymmetry during facial expression and resulted in his difficulty in eating or speaking.
+(He could not pronounce some consonants such as the letter 'r'.)
 A sword scar wound on the left side of his face is present in his self-portrait and sculptures and corresponds to some of the buccal branches of the facial nerve.
 An injury to this nerve and its branches are likely to have resulted in the difficulties with his left facial movement.

 Furthermore, as a result of this injury, he suffered from a growth on his face that biographers and art historians have defined as a benign tumor.
 These, however, may have been a granuloma, or even a post-traumatic neuroma.
-As historian Simon Schama has pointed out, witty banter and public speaking ability were key aspects of the social culture of 18th-century France.
-In light of these cultural keystones, David's tumor would have been a heavy obstacle in his social life.
+As historian Simon Schama has pointed out, witty banter and public speaking ability were key aspects of the social culture of 18th-century France, so David's tumor could have been a heavy obstacle in his social life.
 David was sometimes referred to as "David of the Tumor".